World Manta Day Title.png

 RESOURCES

-Check out our free resources, including social media posts and educational posters, to spread the word about World Manta Day, and the 2025 theme of ‘The Power of protection’.
+Check out our free resources, including social media posts and educational posters, to spread the word about World Manta Day.
 Click each image to open and download, and please share on your platforms and within your community!

 Manta Facts Title.png